andrea-grassi/simplified_ALU/README.md

-# VHDL 16-bit Calculator
+# VHDL 16-bit Calculator Testbench

-This repository contains a simple 16-bit calculator (simplified ALU) implemented in VHDL, which supports basic arithmetic and logical operations.
-The calculator can perform operations like addition, subtraction, AND, OR, NOT, and XOR on two 16-bit input values.
+This repository contains a testbench for a simple 16-bit calculator (simplified ALU) implemented in VHDL.
+The calculator supports basic arithmetic and logical operations, including addition, subtraction, AND, OR, NOT, XOR, multiplication and shifting.
+This testbench simulates various operations to verify the correct functionality of the calculator and includes tests for overflow detection.

 ## Features

-- **Arithmetic Operations**: Addition (`+`), Subtraction (`-`)
+- **Arithmetic Operations**: Addition (`+`), Subtraction (`-`), Multiplication (`*`)
 - **Logical Operations**: AND, OR, XOR
 - **Unary Operations**: NOT for both inputs (`in1` and `in2`)
-- **Overflow Detection**: Overflow detection for addition and subtraction operations
+- **Overflow Detection**: Overflow detection for arithmetic operations like addition, subtraction, and multiplication
+- **Shifting**: Left and right shift operations (logical shifts)
 - **Zero Detection**: Output signal to indicate if the result is zero
+- **Various Test Cases**: Tests for different combinations of inputs, including edge cases like overflow and zero results

 ## Entity and Architecture Overview

-### Entity `calculator`
+### Entity `tb_alu`
-The `calculator` entity has the following ports:

-- **in1**: 16-bit input vector
+The `tb_alu` entity is a testbench for the ALU component (`calculator`) and does not have any ports.

+### Architecture `testbench`
+The `testbench` architecture includes signals to stimulate the ALU and capture its outputs.
+It uses a `process` to apply various test vectors to the ALU and verify the results.
+The architecture connects to the `calculator` component and performs a series of tests to verify the correct behavior of all operations.

+## Signals

-- **in2**: 16-bit input vector
+- **in1_tb**: 16-bit input vector for the first operand
-- **result**: 16-bit output vector to store the result of the operation
+- **in2_tb**: 16-bit input vector for the second operand
-- **sig**: A 4-bit control signal that determines which operation to perform:
+- **sig_tb**: A 4-bit control signal that determines which operation to perform:
   - `0`: Addition (`+`)
   - `1`: Subtraction (`-`)
   - `2`: AND